Working

 Tibetan Mastiffs are very fiercely protective of their family and home.
 They need an owner with skills and patience who can give early and continuing socialisation and training to minimise aggression.

-While his protective personality is appealing, the Tibetan Mastiff is not the greatest breed for a dog owner new to dog ownership.
-He needs someone who can instruct him with kindness, firmness, and consistency, but never with force or brutality.
-He is an independent thinker who still enjoys regularity.
+While their protective personality is appealing, the Tibetan Mastiff is not the greatest breed for a person new to dog ownership.
+This dog needs someone who can instruct them with kindness, firmness, and consistency, but never with force or brutality.
+Although they are independent thinkers, they still enjoy a routine.

 It is not advisable to dispute in front of Tibetan Mastiffs or reprimand youngsters in their company since they dislike disharmony.
 They are prone to intervene to prevent disagreements or reprimands.

-Also, it is not a good idea for the dog to supervise children's play.
-It is much too simple for parents to misinterpret roughhousing as an assault and intervene to defend "their" children.
+Also, it is not a good idea for the dog to supervise children’s play.
+It is much too simple for these dogs to misinterpret roughhousing as an assault and intervene to defend children of the family.

 Grooming Tibetan Mastiffs is essential.
 Washing and regular brushing are necessary for purebred Tibetan Mastiffs, and you should bathe the dog regularly.
 This gigantic double coat needs adequate washing and drying to have a stunning coat and skin health.